BestTimesToVisit.com Logo

 money

-While credit cards are increasingly accepted in larger establishments, it's wise to carry some rubles for smaller shops, markets, and street food vendors.
-ATMs are widely available, but you'll get a better exchange rate if you withdraw rubles directly from a Russian bank ATM rather than using a foreign bank's card.
+While credit cards are accepted in larger establishments, it's best to carry rubles for smaller shops, markets, and street food.
+Many ATMs are available, but you'll get better exchange rates at banks than at airport kiosks.
+Always check the exchange rate before you exchange currency.

 safety